rdsimes/fp-in-the-cloud/README.md

 # Prerequisites

 * Install the [Haskell Platform](http://www.haskell.org/platform).
-Make sure you have GHC version 7.6 or above and Cabal version 1.18 or above (you can use the command `cabal update` to get the latest version).
+Make sure you have GHC version 7.6 or above and Cabal version 1.18 or above (you can use the command `cabal install cabal-install --global` to get the latest version).

 * Install Git, Ruby, and the [RHC Client tools](https://www.openshift.com/developers/rhc-client-tools-install).